kowsika-arumugamm/CN/README.md

-EXP -1&2&4 are uploaded as pkt files
+EXP -1,2,4 are uploaded as pkt files

-EXP3,5,6 are uploaded inside as folders
+EXP -3,5,6 are uploaded inside as folders